 (d)

-Figure 5.8: Distinct functional pathways enriched for DARs open in SF or open in PB in CD14+ monocytes, CD4m+,CD8m+ and NK.
-Enrichment analysis was performed separately for the DARs open in SF and DARs open in PB separately in a) CD14+ monocytes, b) mCD4+, c) mCD8+ and d) NK.
-The pathways presenting significant enrichment (FDR <0.01) only in open SF or open PB DARs are shown here.
+Figure 5.8: Distinct functional pathways enriched for DARs open in synovial fluid or open in peripheral blood in CD14+ monocytes, CD4m+,CD8m+ and NK.
+Enrichment analysis was performed separately for the DARs open in synovial fluid and DARs open in peripheral blood separately in a) CD14+ monocytes, b) mCD4+, c) mCD8+ and d) NK.
+The pathways presenting significant enrichment (FDR <0.01) only in open synovial fluid or open peripheral blood DARs are shown here.

 Differential gene expression analysis in paired circulating and synovial immune cells